kmahon37/plex-dvr-waker/README.md

 - Support for custom Plex application data path

 _NOTE: It does *not* support any other Plex "advanced record options" (ie: Prefer HD, Replace lower resolution items, etc)._

+## Requirements
+- Windows 7/8/10
+- Windows Task Scheduler
+- Windows .NET Core 2.2+ Runtime ([download from Microsoft](https://dotnet.microsoft.com/download))
+- "Run as administrator" rights
+  - Administrator rights are needed in order to create the sync and monitor tasks so that they run hidden without popping up a console window every time the task is triggered.
+This is a Windows Task Scheduler limitation.

+## Installation
+TODO

 ## Quick Start
 If you want a quick, hassle-free way to get started, simply run the following `sync` command.
 It will synchronize with the Plex library database every 15 minutes and create/update a Windows Task Scheduler task to wakeup the computer before your next scheduled recording.